Managing concerns about adult volunteers procedures

 - Once the adult volunteer has been informed, HQ sends a suspension letter to them explaining what this means.
 HQ records the suspension on GO.

-The commissioner advises other leaders and sends letter to parents/carers, where relevant.
-Templates and support can be sought from the relevant team at HQ.
+The commissioner advises other leaders and sends letter to parents and carers, where relevant.
+Templates and support can be sent out by HQ.

 Reviewing a suspension

-A suspension is a temporary measure – so it should be reviewed following the outcome of an investigation.
-The investigation may result in no further action being taken, or one of the sanctions below may be put in place.
+A suspension is a temporary measure so it should be reviewed following the outcome of an investigation.
+The investigation may result in no further action being taken, or sanctions might be put in place.